 Is the pressure too hard?
 Not firm enough?
 Tell the therapist to adjust, and expect them to sometimes ask for feedback, too.
 Most pros are happy to chat during the massage and answer questions about what’s happening.
 But if you want quiet, tell Mr. or Ms. Magic Hands in advance, “I’m trying to bliss out, so I may not talk much.”
 Or just remain silent—most masseuses read that cue, too.

 Nearly all massage therapists and spas charge by time, not by the type of treatment.
-Appointments are generally last 60- to 90-minutes, though you can generally schedule shorter or longer blocs.
+Appointments generally last 60- to 90-minutes, though you can schedule shorter or longer blocs.
 Thirty-minute sessions, if available, are a good way to test out professionals.

 Insurance plans seldom cover massage.
 However, if it’s prescribed by a chiropractor, physician, or physical therapist, some plans do.